 On the next screen, click on Import

-You can see status of import in Notification area.
+You can see the status of imports in the Notification area.

 If Import was successful then you will see the device details in Windows Autopilot Devices page.